Skip to main content

 Who is eligible to file I-526?

-Standalone investors pursuing immigrant status under section 203(b)(5) of the INA should consult the official instructions for comprehensive information.
+Standalone investors aiming for immigrant status under section 203(b)(5) of the INA should consult the official I-526 instructions to understand the current requirements.

 What happens after I submit I-526?